Pope wants light shed on 40-year-old mystery of missing Vatican girl

 Two tombs were opened and nothing was found, not even the bones of two 19th century princesses supposed to be buried there.
 They apparently had been moved during restructuring work decades before Orlandi was born.

 In 2018, bones found during ground work at the Vatican embassy in Rome sparked a media frenzy suggesting they might belong to Orlandi or to Mirella Gregori, another teenager who disappeared the same year.
-DNA tests turned out negative.
+DNA tests were negative.

 Last month, Italy's lower house approved the establishment of a parliamentary commission to investigate the disappearances of both girls.